voteflux/digipol/README.md

   - reports status back to github
 * Avoid multiline scripts in gitlab-ci.yml; use named scripts under `./ci/` instead.

+### macos codesigning

+> **Note: substantial criticism and improvements very welcome**

+The codesigning setup is roughly:

+* a gitlab runner instance running under user `runner`
+* a `codesign` user with xcode set up and things
+* very restricted `sudo -u codesign` access for runner

+Problems:

+* unlocking the keychain seems to be problematic
+* needed to add -allowProvisioningUpdates to last line of do-flux-codesign
+* provisioning profiles are not intuitive, well documented, etc

 ## Architecture Overview

 ![High level overview of the voting app system](docs/images/voting-app-system.png)